-Information architecture (IA) focuses on organizing, structuring, and labeling content in an effective and sustainable way.
+Information architecture (IA) focuses on organizing, structuring, and labelling content in an effective and sustainable way.
 The end goal of your website is to help users find information and/or complete tasks.
 Or achieving that balance between the users’ desires and the business’s needs.

 Users have four fundamental questions when they arrive at a website: Am I in the right place?
 Do they have what I am looking for?
 Do they have anything better (if this isn’t what I want)?
 What do I do now?
 One of your key tasks is to make sure you do a good job at answering these questions - across every page of your site.

-While content structure is vital, another part of the equation is providing information in context.
-For example if a user is looking to buy online airline tickets to the United States, perhaps at the end of that process it would be beneficial to show the user a page on helpful travel information such as Visa requirements?
+While the content structure is vital, another part of the equation is providing information in context.
+For example, if a user is looking to buy online airline tickets to the United States, perhaps at the end of that process it would be beneficial to show the user a page on helpful travel information such as Visa requirements?
 Or if they’re looking at a page titled “South Island Trout Fishing” perhaps linking to a page regarding fishing licenses in New Zealand could anticipate the user’s needs?

-Dan Ramsden, a UX and IA specialist from the UK, has written about the comparison between a ladder versus a climbing wall when thinking about content structure.
-As mentioned, a user is typically on your website to achieve an end goal - whether that’s to obtain information, be entertained, or for a conversion such as a sale or query.
+Dan Ramsden, a UX design and IA specialist from the UK, has written about the comparison between a ladder versus a climbing wall when thinking about content structure.
+As mentioned, a user is typically on your website to achieve an end goal - whether that’s to obtain information, be entertained, or for a conversion such as a sale or a query.